navneetsharma13/NMBU_INF200_Project/README.md

 ***Background***

 The package contains population dynamics simulation on Rossumøya Island's ecosystem.
+The ecosystem contains different landscape types, such as Lowland, Highland, Desert and Water.
+The Island's fauna consists of two different species:
-The ecosystem contains different landscapes types, such as Lowland,Highland,Desert and Water.The Island's fauna consists of two different species:Herbivores which eat plants and Carnivores who are predators and hunt on herbivores.The Simulation is about finding the survival of the species in the long run for a given number of years.During the Simulation one can analyze the number of years that has been simulated along with total number of animals on the island per species,their fitness,age and weight distribution plotted on a histogram and their distribution on the island by heatmaps.
+Herbivores (eats fodder) and Carnivores (eats herbivores).
+The simulation is about finding the survival of the species in the long run for a given number of years.
+During the simulation, we can analyse the number of years that has been simulated along with total number of animals on the island per specie, and their fitness, age and weight distribution that is plotted on a histogram.
+The movement of herbivores and carnivores are shown on the heatmaps respectively.

 The Exam Sheet containing the details and rules could be found here:
 [BioSim_Jan_Sheet](https://gitlab.com/nmbu.no/emner/inf200/h2022/january-block-teams/a36_navneet_sushant/biosim-a36-navneet-sushant/-/blob/main/INF200_H22_BioSimJan_v1.pdf)